John Squire: The Stone Roses

 In the early 1980s Squire and Brown founded a band, Patrol, that eventually became The Stone Roses.
 Squire was lead guitarist, and the partnership between him and Brown formed the heart of the band's lyrical and musical output.

 The Stone Roses became one of the most influential acts of its era.
 Their 1989 eponymous debut album quickly achieved the status of a classic in the UK, and topped NMEs list of the Greatest British Albums of All Time.
 Squire (calling himself John, instead of his birth name of Jonathan) co-wrote all of the tracks with Brown and painted the cover art, a Jackson Pollock-influenced piece containing references to the May 1968 riots in Paris.

 The band's second album, Second Coming was released in 1994.
 It featured a heavier blues-rock sound, inspired by Led Zeppelin and the Allman Brothers Band, but fused with Ian Brown's distinct vocal style.
 The album also featured Squire's vocals for the first time on 'Tightrope' and 'How Do You Sleep'.
 Squire wrote the majority of its songs alone.
 The album was met with mixed reaction from fans, and shortly after band infighting and rumoured cocaine abuse led to his departure from the band on 1 April 1996.
 The band dissolved six months later.

 The Seahorses and solo career

 With three previously unknown musicians, Squire formed a new band, The Seahorses, in 1996.
 The band's only album Do it Yourself was released in 1997.
-It is alleged the bands name forms an anagram of "He Hates Roses", for Squire's dislike of his previous band the Stone Roses.
-The Seahorses disbanded due to creative differences in 1999.
+It is alleged the band's name forms an anagram of "He Hates Roses", for Squire's dislike of his previous band the Stone Roses.
+The Seahorses disbanded due to creative differences in 1999, during sessions for their second album set to be named "Minus Blue" or "Motorcade".